OzgunEfe/UK-Bootcamp-Challenges/Module-1-Challenge/README.md

 A semantic element clearly describes its meaning to both the browser and the developer.

-Examples of non-semantic elements: <div> and <span> - Tells nothing about its content.
+Examples of non-semantic elements: div and span - Tells nothing about its content.

-Examples of semantic elements: <header>, <footer>, and <article> - Clearly defines its content.
+Examples of semantic elements: header, footer, and article - Clearly defines its content.

 ## Resources